Axurcio/axurcio.github.io/_posts/offers/2021-05-01-cloud-adoption.md

 * Helping you move to the cloud confidently, securely and ensure maintenance with an audited managed service, freeing you to innovate with the latest features of the platform.

-* Transforming through cloud-native development to build and configure custom solutions delivering cost-effective solutions with modern data stores and flexible networking to solve real business problems.
+* Transforming through cloud-native development to build and configure digital products delivering cost-effective solutions with modern data stores and flexible networking to solve real business problems.

 <br />